 I wanted to talk to you all about this big theme I see in clinic..
 And when I say big theme, I mean, it comes up VERY consistently in my adult clients as they’re on my table.
-It never starts this way, but many times the causal endpoint is this; critical parents and the effect they have on their children, now adult.
+It never starts this way, but many times the causal endpoint is this; critical parenting and the effect they have on their children, now adult.

 Usually these clients come into clinic wanting to work on something like stress, anxiety, tension, headaches, perfectionism.
 Looking a little deeper, it becomes clear we’re addressing underlying self esteem problems, feeling unworthy, not good enough, self sabotaging and they’re usually very critical of themselves (and others!)